Arizona Cardinals: Phoenix/Arizona Cardinals (1988–present)

 The Cardinals hired Ken Whisenhunt as head coach before the 2007 season.
 In his first season with the team, Whisenhunt led the Cardinals to an 8–8 record in the 2007 season.
 In the 2008 postseason, the Cardinals, led by quarterback Kurt Warner, won the Wild Card Round over the Atlanta Falcons, the Divisional Round against the Carolina Panthers, and the NFC Championship Game against the Philadelphia Eagles to advance to the Super Bowl for the first time in their history.
 They lost Super Bowl XLIII 27–23 to the Pittsburgh Steelers in the final seconds of the game.

 After their historic 2008 season, the Cardinals posted a 10–6 record in 2009, their first season with 10 wins in Arizona.
 The Cardinals clinched their second consecutive NFC West title but were defeated by eventual Super Bowl champion New Orleans Saints, 45–14 in the divisional playoffs.
 After the 2012 season, the Cardinals fired Whisenhunt as head coach.
 Before the 2013 season, the team hired Bruce Arians as head coach.
 Arians' first season with the team saw the Cardinals go 10–6 but miss the postseason in 2013.
 The next time they would make the playoffs would be in 2014, as a wild card.
-They set the best regular-season record in their history in Arizona at 11–5 but were defeated by the 7–8–1 NFC South champions, the Carolina Panthers.
+They set the best regular season record in their history in Arizona at 11–5 but were defeated by the 7–8–1 NFC South champions, the Carolina Panthers.

-The next year, the Cardinals set a franchise-best 13–3 record and clinched their first-ever first-round playoff bye as the NFC's second seed.
+The next year, the Cardinals set a franchise-best 13–3 record and clinched a first round bye as the NFC's second seed.
 They defeated the Green Bay Packers 26–20 in overtime, giving quarterback Carson Palmer his first playoff victory.
 The Cardinals then advanced to their second NFC Championship Game in their history but were blown out by the top-seeded 15–1 Panthers 49–15, committing seven turnovers.